ggrossvi/HibernateRecipes/README.md

-Using Hibernate we map a class to a database, connect and write to the database.
+Using Hibernate, classes are mapped to a database, a connection is established and the instance is commited to the database.